 One aspect of Burgundy's illustrious past involves its signature grape varietal known as Pinot Noir.
-This particular red varietal was discovered by monks during medieval ages and has since become an integral part of many reds produced within this region.
-The story goes that these monks were looking for warmer climates because their original vineyards were failing due to harsh winters; however when they arrived at what would become known as Pinot Noir country, they found success in both making wine and growing grapes.
+This particular red varietal was discovered by monks during the medieval ages and has since become an integral part of many reds produced within this region.
+The story goes that these monks were looking for warmer climates because their original vineyards were failing due to harsh winters; however, when they arrived at what would become known as Pinot Noir country, they found success in both making wine and growing grapes.

 Another interesting fact about Burgundy's winemaking history involves Chardonnay, a white varietal which also originated within this region centuries ago.
-This wine type popularity skyrocketed around 1962 when California started producing high quality examples using this grape type (which prompted other countries including France itself).
+This wine type popularity skyrocketed around 1962 when California started producing high quality examples using this grape type (which prompted other countries, including France itself).